2018 Clean50 and the Selection Process

 There is no cost associated with being nominated, considered or receiving the Honour.
 There is a very small cost associated with individual honourees licensing the use of the Clean50 Logo or wordmark in any form.

-Delta Management itself sponsors the Clean50 Summit attendance of all 2016 Individual Clean50 Honourees (or of one person in the case of a team).
+Delta Management itself sponsors the Clean50 Summit attendance of all 2018 Individual Clean50 Honourees (or of one person in the case of a team) and the Emerging Leaders.
 Second or subsequent team members and other invitees of the honourees (i.e. key team members for the workshop or team and family members for the awards dinner) are on a limited first come – first served basis and at a reasonable fee.
 Project Winners may send 1 or 2 representatives to the Summit and / or Dinner at a reasonable fee.
 Space is limited: Current Clean50 Honourees, Alumni and Project winners are given priority.
-Many of the Clean50 Alumni will also attend the Summit, as guests thanks to the incredible generosity of Hewlett Packard Canada
+Many of the Clean50 Alumni will also attend the Summit, as guests thanks to the incredible generosity of HP Canada,

 Disclosure: There is a nominal fee to license the Clean16, Clean50 and Clean50 Project logos for personal and a larger fee for commercial or advertising use.
 The license fees help defray a small portion of the costs of the awards and running the Summit and are considered a very reasonable contribution that helps ensure the sustainability of the award itself.

 Online nomination forms